-The Albuquerque Journal Apologized For Publishing A Cartoon Depicting Dreamers As Criminals
+The Albuquerque Journal Apologized For Publishing A Cartoon Depicting DREAMers As Criminals

-About 50 people protested outside the Albuquerque Journal offices in New Mexico on Thursday evening after the newspaper published a racist cartoon depicting thieving members of the MS-13 gang as DREAMers.
+About 50 people protested outside the Albuquerque Journal offices in New Mexico Thursday evening after the newspaper published a racist cartoon depicting thieving members of the MS-13 gang as DREAMers.

 Margarita Maestas, one of the demonstrators, said she cancelled her 17-year subscription to the Journal in response to the cartoon.
 “It labeled our Dreamers as criminals,” she told the paper.